keethealthoss/challenge-frontend/README.md

 1. Fork this repo.
 2. Run ```npm install``` or ```yarn install```
 3. Run ```npm start``` or ```yarn start```
-4. You should see
+4. You should see Compiled Successfully on terminal and the base app appear in your browser.
-Build your webapp using the components available in the UI kit [react-md](https://react-md.mlaursen.com/).
+5. Build your webapp using the components available in the UI kit [react-md](https://react-md.mlaursen.com/).
 While you are free to build your own components, please utilize the kit wherever possible.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 If you run into any issues running the boilerplate, please refer to [the user guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).